MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 # Majorana fermions and where to find them

-In the next three videos Michael Wimmer will introduce you to topological qubits.
-To understand what a topological qubit is and how it works, he will start by explaining the concept of the so called Majorana fermions or Majorana bound states.
+Now we will introduce you to topological qubits.
+To understand what a topological qubit is and how it works, we will start by explaining the concept of the so called Majorana fermions or Majorana bound states.
 Please note the following error at $t=3: 00$, the correct operators should read:

 $$